sqrew/tunes/book/src/advanced/transformations.md

 ## Overview

 Pattern transformations let you:
-- **Modify pitch** - transpose, rotate, invert, or mutate notes
+- **Modify pitch** - transpose, rotate, invert, or mutate notes and drums
 - **Modify timing** - stretch, compress, quantize, or add stuttering effects
 - **Add variation** - humanize, shuffle, or add evolutionary mutations
+- **Modify velocity** - crescendo, decrescendo, accent patterns
 - **Create echoes** - layer delayed repetitions with volume decay
 - **Shape melodies** - compress/expand pitch ranges, smooth/exaggerate contours
+- **Custom logic** - apply closures to every Nth note or drum

-All transformations are chainable and can be applied to any pattern created with `.pattern_start()`.
+All transformations are chainable and can be applied to any pattern created with `.pattern_start()`. **Transforms work on both NoteEvents and DrumEvents**, making them equally powerful for melodic and rhythmic content.

 ---